 There are a few keys to this process:

-- The seller must be forthright and honest in any representations they make about the business, including liabilities and potential future lawsuits.
+- The Seller must be forthright and honest in any representations they make about the business, including liabilities and potential future lawsuits.

-- The seller needs to have all of their paperwork, legal and otherwise, in order.
-The seller, their attorney, and their accountant must be ready to answer inquiries promptly.
+- The Seller needs to have all of their paperwork, legal and otherwise, in order.
+The Seller, their attorney, and their accountant must be ready to answer inquiries promptly.

 Licenses